kevin940726/marginotes/README.md

 # react-marginotes
 Originally forked and inspired from [fdansv/marginotes](https://github.com/fdansv/marginotes).
 Use it within react.
+See the [live demo](https://kevin940726.github.io/react-marginotes).

 ### Usage